brew02/no_crt_zig/README.md

 We then join these strings together to form a full path using the `std.fs.path.join` function.

 We can then use this path as a flag to tell the C compiler where it can search for the header files that we are including in `<>`.
-Since Zig currently uses Clang as a compiler backend for C and C++ code, we can do this by using the `-I` flag.
+Since Zig currently uses Clang as a compiler backend for C and C++ code, we can do this by using the `-isystem` flag<sup>[3](#notes)</sup>.
 We append this flag to our `ArrayList` of flags and use those flags (just one in this case) when we add our C source file as part of the compilation process.

 The final line of interest is the following: